alleyinteractive/irving/CONTRIBUTING.md

 Note: For merge commits, just use `chore` for the type of change, `merge` for the scope, and `merge commit` for the message.
 Likely, however, it will not matter what you put into Commitizen as you'll just get a normal merge commit message such as `Merge branch 'my-branch' into master`.

-## Helpful NPM scripts for publishing and devleopment
+## Helpful NPM scripts for publishing and development

 ### Development